 Brewer's yeast is not recommended for use in children, because it hasn't been studied.

-1 - 2 Tbsp per day; may be added to food or dissolved in juice or water.
+One to two tbsp per day; may be added to food or dissolved in juice or water.

 Side effects from brewer's yeast are generally mild and may include gas.